The Sultanate of Oman, located in the Persian Gulf, is not your typical international real estate investment destination.

 Higher yields can be obtained on smaller, furnished units – about 4%-5% net, net

-In this video, my buyer’s agent Nicole and I walk you through a one-bedroom apartment and do a yield calculation, as well as discuss what people like about Oman.
-Watch the Youtube video here.
+In this video, my realtor Nicole and I walk you through a one-bedroom apartment and do a yield calculation, as well as discuss what people like about Oman.
+The video is a little old, but the numbers are still relevant as prices haven’t budged in a while.
+And yes, Nicole still works there so you can get in touch with her for Oman real estate.

 Oman is a lovely, year-round sunshine residency play with world-class infrastructure